Travel in Tainan and Savor the Golden Days

 NTD 1,400 ~ 1,400/room

-Breakfast included, On the 2nd floor, Shared bathroom outside the room, 1 single bed, Extra person is not allowed (more)
+Breakfast not included, On the 2nd floor, Private bathroom outside the room, 1 single bed, Extra person is not allowed (more)

 Solo Trip Backpacker Room